 Seattle is made up of multiple neighborhoods all with something unique to offer!
 Below I dive into which neighborhoods are worth spending time in and what the highlights of each neighborhood are.

 A grungier part of Seattle, I prefer to visit Ballard if I’m in the mood for beer!
 One of the best “beer” parts of the city, Ballard has 11 breweries in just 5 miles.
 Away from the city, you also get more of a local sense in this neighborhood.
 You aren’t faced with skyscrapers or trendy shops, just good old fashioned breweries and laid back restaurants.
-Plus on Sundays from 10am-3pm they have an incredible farmers market worth checking out.
+Plus on Sundays from 10 am-3 pm they have an incredible farmers market worth checking out.
 The light rail does not stop here.

 Even more off the beaten path, Beacon Hill is becoming one of Seattle’s hottest neighborhoods.
 With new restaurants and bars coming in, Beacon Hill is quickly expanding.
 What was once mostly known as being a residential neighborhood, Beacon Hill is now becoming known for its food scene.
 Quite a few new restaurants have popped up in the area in the past couple of years including two of my favorite restaurants in Seattle, Homer’s and Bar del Corso.
 The light rail does stop here.
 If you want more detailed information on Beacon Hill, read Seattle’s Most Underrated Neighborhood, Beacon Hill.

 In my opinion, Capitol Hill is the trendiest neighborhood in Seattle.
 Here is where you’ll find the bars open late, people walking around being their authentic selves, incredible restaurants, and more.
-Its close to downtown and the tourist attractions but far enough away to not feel suffocated by tourists.
+It’s close to downtown and the tourist attractions but far enough away to not feel suffocated by tourists.
 Capitol Hill is where I’ve lived and spent most of my time in Seattle!
-I almost know it like the back of my hand and for that reason it holds a special place in my heart.
+I almost know it like the back of my hand and for that reason, it holds a special place in my heart.
 For fun I like to go bowling at Garage, for drinks I like to hit Liberty, Optimism, or Bar Ferdinand (depending on my mood), and to eat… the options are endless!
 Although I do frequent Momiji, a sushi restaurant.
 The link light rail does stop here.

-The center of it all, downtown is where its at (and where you’ll run into most of the tourists!).
+The center of it all, downtown is where it’s at (and where you’ll run into most of the tourists!).
 Here is where you’ll find Pike Place Market, walk through the concrete jungle, run into the Amazon spheres, and incredible shopping.
 But to be quite honest, I only head downtown if I have a reason to be there.
-Otherwise I spend my time elsewhere.
+Otherwise, I spend my time elsewhere.
 The link light rail does stop here.

-Also a neighborhood packed with things to do but away from crowds, Fremont is a fun place to spend the day.
+Also, a neighborhood packed with things to do but away from crowds, Fremont is a fun place to spend the day.
 Once you cross the big blue Fremont bridge (connecting Fremont to Queen Anne), you’re once again swept away in a part of the city that feels quite different than the rest of the city.
 Where the troll under the bridge resides, I like to visit Fremont for its boutique shops and my favorite brewery in the city – Fremont Brewing.
 For more detailed information on visiting Fremont, read Best Neighborhoods in Seattle – Things to Do in Fremont.
 The light rail does not stop here.

 Queen Anne is made up of two parts – Upper Queen Anne and Lower Queen Anne.
 This neighborhood is home to the glitzy and glamorous and is made up of both residential streets and commercial areas.
-I often times venture to Queen Anne to get my tourist fix (its where the Space Needle, Chihuly Gardens, and Kerry Park are all located).
+I oftentimes venture to Queen Anne to get my tourist fix (its where the Space Needle, Chihuly Gardens, and Kerry Park are all located).
 I also head here for my favorite coffee shop: La Marzocco Cafe.
 The neighborhood is bordered by Lake Union and Elliott Bay on opposite sides, and downtown and Magnolia north and south.
 The light rail does not run here.

 Day Trips from Seattle

 This small Bavarian town is located two hours east of Seattle and is well worth the trip.
 The beauty before you as you drive through the Snoqualmie Pass is enough reason to get in your car.
-But once you arrive into the town of Leavenworth you’ll see why its become so popular in recent years.
+But once you arrive in the town of Leavenworth you’ll see why its become so popular in recent years.
 German charm oozes out of every crevice of Leavenworth and it makes you feel as though you’ve escaped to Europe in a short two hours.
 For more information on Leavenworth, read 24 Hours in Washington’s Bavarian Village – Leavenworth.

 30 minutes north of the city brings you to the wine region of Woodinville.
 Woodinville is best known for its compilation of tasting rooms where you are served Washington wine.
 If tasting rooms aren’t your scene, Woodinville also has two vineyards – Chateau Ste.
 Michelle and Columbia Winery.
 With restaurants scattered in between tasting rooms, Woodinville is the perfect day getaway from the city.